josefineflygge/calculator/README.md

 ```

 Were allowed operations are add, subtract and multiply.
-'value' can be an integer value or a register.
+`value` can be an integer value or a register.

 ## To run application from console
 ```